turingschool/front-end-curriculum/lessons/css-gradients.md

 }
 ```

-Radial gradients are for the most part treated the same but they can be a little bit more complicated.
+Radial gradients are for the most part treated the same, but they can be a bit more complicated.
 Here is [Chris's](https://css-tricks.com/) example of syntax changes for radial gradients:

 ```css
 /* Example of Old */